-Some customers are reporting the spikes occurred when their modems weren’t connected or when they were on holidays.
+Some customers are reporting the spikes occurred when their modems weren't connected or they've been on holidays.

 The company launched its new higher-speed Tamarmik Nunalitt network infrastructure in early October.

-“At the beginning of the month our account read we were going through a minimum of 10 GB a day, over 20 GB on the 2nd,” said Jasmine Redfern, who signed onto Northwestel’s new high-speed deal offering 100 GB.
+"At the beginning of the month our account read we were going through a minimum of 10 GB a day, over 20 GB on the 2nd," said Jasmine Redfern, who signed onto the new high-speed deal for 100 GB offered by Northwestel.

 Then Iqaluit was hit by a wind storm Oct.
 4.

 "On the day of the storm our phone line, the wire, actually fell from the house.
 So our home isn't connected to Northwestel at all.
 Since then we've been told we've used an additional 30 GB of data," said Redfern.